Recommendations

 Closure Date:

-The Facility Director ensures that Controlled Substances Inspectors complete routine monthly controlled substances inspections and monitors compliance.
+4 The Facility Director ensures that the Controlled Substances Coordinator’s monthly summary of findings includes all discrepancies from the inspections and monitors compliance.

 Closure Date: